Sillybutts/SLAB/README.md

 - - Bad seal between the plunger and turnaround.
 This can be solved with adding more glue to the connection between the plunger tube and the Turnaround.
 - - Bad ram seal.
 This can be solved by printing the T or Tighter ram variant, or switching to the Lynx hardware ram (which is adjustable to much tighter levels).
 LUBE YOUR RAM O-RINGS!!!
 - Catch won't catch or release: tighten/loosen catch elastic, thread in/out trigger linkage rod to push down the catch less/more.
 If your rod is threaded out too far, your catch won't catch the plunger.
 There is also a spot on the top of the trigger to put a 4-40 screw to fine tune trigger pull distance if needed.
+- Gritty/sluggish prime: Can be caused by several things.
+- - On the MuzzleB, excessive Z-Seam can rub against the plunger tube during the prime, making the prime feel awful.
+If your blaster is doing this, just sand down the Z-Seam.
+- - Your Turnaround might be rubbing against the aluminum bars because the prints are too tight.
+If this is happening, sand down the prints where they are excessively rubbing.
+- - You might have not lubed things correctly.
+The plunger tube needs lube, and the o-ring(s) on the ram need lube. **DO NOT LUBE THE BARREL O-RINGS.**

 ## Misc.